Whatever the reasons for mixing hydrocodone and alcohol, let’s explain what happens when you mix them and what you might risk.

 In both cases, people report the following pleasurable effects:

 But it is easy to fall into a trap here and, unfortunately, too many patients on hydrocodone do so.
 They stick to reasonable doses of hydrocodone, seeking nothing more than relief for their pain.
 Even if you stick to your prescription and don’t aim for an opioid high, however, you are still at risk of interaction with alcohol.

 Here what can happen immediately after drinking alcohol, or shortly with the first withdrawal symptoms:

 - Dizziness and impaired motor control

 - A slower breathing rate

 In the long term, mixing the two substances can lead to serious side effects, such as:

 - Alcohol overdose.
 Hydrocodone suppresses the drowsiness and loss of inhibition associated with drinking.
 As a result, drinkers may not realize how much alcohol is in their system already.
-If they continue drinking, they risk an alcohol overdose.
+If they continue drinking, they risk an alcohol or Hydrocodone overdose.

 - Breathing problems.